COSC3020/divide-and-conquer-sum-aerick-321/README.md

-Looked at merge sort code for an outline
+Looked at merge sort code for an outline.
+Got help from the Professor to subtract the low.
+Wrote the code in the sum fucntion and use chat GPT for help with the code in the divide and conquor function.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”